ProjectsGm2/Gm2-Wordpress-Suite/README.md

 The suite can generate content using multiple AI services.
 Select **ChatGPT**, **Gemma**, or **Llama** from the **Gm2 → AI Settings** page and enter the corresponding API key and optional endpoint.
 The chosen provider is used throughout the plugin for AI-powered features.

+### Running Gemma Locally

+The plugin can invoke a local Gemma binary instead of a remote API.

+**Requirements**

+- The Gemma inference binary installed on the server (defaults to `/usr/local/bin/gemma`).
+- A downloaded Gemma model file accessible to PHP.

+**Configuration**

+1. Open **Gm2 → AI Settings** and choose **Gemma (Local)**.
+2. Provide the full paths to the model and inference binary.
+3. Save the settings.

+**Performance considerations**

+Running Gemma locally is CPU/GPU and memory intensive.
+Each request executes the binary and blocks until it finishes, so low-powered or shared hosts may experience slowdowns.
+Use dedicated hardware or offload heavy tasks to background jobs if possible.

 ## Running Tests

 The PHPUnit tests rely on the official WordPress test suite.
 Before running the tests you must install the suite using the helper script provided in `bin`.